Vauxhall Grandland X review - Engines, performance and drive

 Engines, 0-60 acceleration and top speed

 The Vauxhall Grandland X engine range is surprisingly small.
-While buyers have a long list of specs to choose from, there are only really two engine options; a third is available if you’re splashing out on the pricey Ultimate model.
+While buyers have a long list of specs to choose from, there's only a single petrol or diesel unit on offer, and the greener plug-in hybrid models.

-So really, it comes down to whether you want a petrol or diesel car.
-Both engines are strong and relatively efficient, and both should be more than powerful enough for everyday needs.
+The hybrid models are pricey, so it may come down to whether you want a petrol or a diesel car.
+Both of these engines are strong and relatively efficient, and both should be more than powerful enough for everyday needs.

 The petrol engine is a PSA-sourced 1.2-litre three-cylinder turbo with 128bhp.
-It’ll do 0-62mph in 11.1 seconds and hit 117mph flat out.
+It’ll do 0-62mph in 9.5 seconds and hit 117mph flat out.
 It’s punchy and refined, too.
 Early diesel cars were fitted with a 1.6-litre engine, but a more modern 1.5-litre unit replaced it in late 2018, adding a bit more power and slightly improved performance.
-The 128bhp/300Nm diesel will do 0-62mph in 10.9 seconds and top out at 117mph, feeling stronger in-gear than the tiny petrol motor.
+The 128bhp/300Nm diesel will do 0-62mph in 10.2 seconds (9.9 s with the auto 'box) and tops out at 119mph, feeling stronger in-gear than the tiny petrol motor.

 In this review